ec49ca/NLP-project-contract-comparison/WORKFLOW.md

    - LLM searches through actual document text to answer
 3. For **External Agent**:
    - Receives optimized query
+   - Generates OpenAI embeddings for the query
+   - Performs semantic search in Pinecone vector database
+   - Retrieves relevant WIPO document chunks with similarity scores
-   - Makes LLM call (no document context)
+   - Makes LLM call with retrieved context to generate summary
-   - Queries external databases conceptually
+   - Returns structured chunks with file name, chunk ID, score, and text
 4. All agent results are collected

 **Execution Order:**
-- Agents execute in the order they were determined in Step 1
+- Agents execute in parallel when processing multiple documents (one document per agent)
 - Each agent is independent and makes its own LLM API call (using selected provider/model)
 - **Internal agent** includes document text in prompt (observed: 1652 chars prompt with 1409 chars document text)
-- **External agent** uses query only (observed: ~100 chars prompt)
+- **External agent**:
+  - Generates OpenAI embeddings for query (required: OpenAI API key)
+  - Searches Pinecone vector database for relevant WIPO chunks
+  - Includes retrieved chunks in prompt (observed: ~8000+ chars prompt with WIPO context)
+  - Returns structured chunks with source information
-- Agents can return different response sizes (observed: 1103-1591 chars for internal, 987-1442 chars for external)
+- Agents can return different response sizes (observed: 1103-1591 chars for internal, 907+ chars for external)
-- All agents use the same LLM provider/model selected for the request
+- All agents use the same LLM provider/model selected for the request (except embeddings which always use OpenAI)

 **Timing Observations:**
 - Internal agent: ~13 seconds (16:30:55 → 16:31:08)